This webpage is placed here to tell of those men of Colchester, and the surrounding district,

 The floral display in Castle Park.

-Sir Bob Russell, MP for Colchester, addresses those who gathered for the vigil for the centenery of the declaration of war against Germany.
+Sir Bob Russell, MP for Colchester (later to become High Steward of Colchester), addresses those who gathered for the vigil for the centenery of the declaration of war against Germany.

-Our Colchester Boys who lost their lives in 1914.
+'The Colchester Boys' who lost their lives in 1914.

 ROGERS, ERNEST JOHN